2020 Los Angeles Rams season: Week 12: vs. San Francisco 49ers

 The Rams stumbled badly, suffering four turnovers to the rival 49ers in L.A.'s first-ever loss at SoFi Stadium.
-After Los Angeles took a first quarter lead on a 48-yard field goal by Matt Gay in the first quarter, visiting San Francisco seized the lead with an 8-yard touchdown run by running back Raheem Mostert.
+After Los Angeles took a first quarter lead on a 48-yard field goal by Matt Gay in the first quarter, visiting San Francisco seized the advantage with an 8-yard touchdown run by running back Raheem Mostert.
 Rams quarterback Jared Goff fumbled once in the second quarter to stop an L.A. drive into 49er territory and threw two interceptions, the second of which was returned 27 yards for a touchdown by San Francisco defensive tackle Javon Kinlaw to give the 49ers a 14-3 lead just after the start of the third quarter.
-After a Robbie Gould field goal extended the visitor's lead to 17-3, the Rams answered with a 41-yard field goal by Gay.
+After a Robbie Gould field goal extended the visitors' lead to 17-3, the Rams answered with a 41-yard field goal by Gay.
 On the ensuing possession, Rams defensive tackle Aaron Donald tackled and forced Mostert to fumble, and the loose ball was picked up by cornerback Troy Hill, who returned it 20 yards for a touchdown.
 After the Rams forced the 49ers to punt, rookie running back Cam Akers broke loose for a 61-yard run down to the San Francisco 7 to end the third quarter.
 Two plays into the fourth period, Akers scored his first career rushing touchdown to give the Rams a 20-17 lead.
 However, the 49er defense stiffened and kept the Rams from crossing midfield.
 Though the Rams defense also played hard as linebacker Troy Reeder led the team with 15 total tackles, San Francisco prevailed on their final drives with field goals by Gould that went for 44 yards with 3:11 left and the final 42-yard kick came as time ran out, giving the 49ers their fourth straight win over the Rams, and a sweep of the intra-state series for the second straight season.
 Wide receiver Robert Woods led the Rams with seven receptions for 80 yards.